 Driver Evaluation and Training

-Our Driver Rehabilitation team is lead by an Occupational Therapist who has received national certification as a Driver Rehabilitation Specialist.
+Our Driver Rehabilitation team is led by an Registered Occupational Therapist who is a Driver Rehabilitation Specialist.
 She is also recognized by the Nebraska Department of Motor Vehicles as a certified driver education instructor.
 Additional Nebraska certified driver education instructors provide behind the wheel training as well.
 Our team works closely with physicians, families and when appropriate other community resources to ensure the most appropriate services are provided for the individual

 Older, adult drivers